topobyte/android-remote/README.md

 Clicking the 'List packages' button opens a dialog that let's you perform actions on installed applications on the device in batches.
-Currently you can uninstall them or clear data to reset them to their initial state.
+Currently you can uninstall them, force stop them or clear data to reset them to their initial state.
+It's also possible to manage the device idle whitelisting here, i.e. you can add or remove apps from that whitelist.

 ![Toolkit package list](screenshots/package-list.png)